qindav/NNRecognition/README.md

 https://www.youtube.com/watch?v=5xWhPm3LHMI

-MyModel.ipynb is used to process the videos and train the NN. process.py contains the model that you can test videos on and output jsons/graphs
+MyModel.ipynb is used to process the videos and train the NN. process.py contains the model that you can test videos on and output jsons/graphs.
+To run it, type: python process.py VIDEO_FILE.MP4